hantsy/quarkus-sandbox/docs/jakarta-data.md

 Page<Post> byTitle(@Pattern String title, PageRequest page);
 ```

-The `@OrderBy` will sort the result by the specified property in the background query.
+The `@OrderBy` will sort the query result by the specified property in the generated query.

+Alternatively, you can specify an `Order` parameter to the query result data.

-Alternatively, you can get a chunk of result by specifying sort with `Order` parameter, and `Limit` with the data range.
+To get a smaller chunk of a large result list, you can use a `Limit` parameter to specify the data range by position.

 ```java
 @Find
 List<Post> byStatus(Status status, Order<Post> order,  Limit limit);
 ```

 The following is an example using `@Query` and [JDQL(Jakarta Data Query Language)](https://jakarta.ee/specifications/data/1.0/jakarta-data-1.0#_jakarta_data_query_language).
-This method accept a parameter named *title* and an extra `PageRequest` for pagination request, and return a paginated result, and map the query result to result parameterized type `PostSummary` automatically.
+This method accepts a parameter named *title* and an extra `PageRequest` for pagination request, and return a paginated result.
+The query result will be mapped to result parameterized type `PostSummary` automatically.

 ```java
 @Query("""